 The objects in Messier's list are distributed throughout the night sky visible from midnorthern latitudes.
 None of the objects are in the area between Pisces and Aquarius, so when the sun moves between those constellations in late March every year, it allows skywatchers to see all of the Messier objects between dusk and dawn.
 The idea of a running a "Messier marathon" originated in 1979 with another comet hunter, Californian Don Machholz.

 To see the fainter Messiers, pick a moonless night within a day or two of the new moon.
-In 2018, that new moon occurs on Saturday, March 17.
+In 2019, a new moon occurs on Wednesday, March 6 and again on Friday, April 5.
 A clear sky all night long is a must, so check the forecast and choose the night that offers the best conditions.
 If more than one night looks promising, make your attempt on the first night, so you have the option for a second try.
+And if March doesn't work, try again next month.

-Pick a site free from direct lights and light pollution, with open sight lines to the horizon, especially to the west and the southeast.
-To improve your site selection, use your app to preview where the objects will be, especially the ones that will be observed when they're near the horizon.
+Pick an observing site free from direct lights and light pollution, with open sight lines to the horizon, especially to the west and the southeast.
+To improve your site selection, use your app to preview where the objects will be during the night, especially the ones that will be observed when they're near the horizon.
 A site at higher elevation will also give you more time to observe the low objects.
 Bring warm clothes, and stock up on snacks and drinks — you'll be awake all night!

 Using your astronomy app for the Messier marathon

-You can use SkySafari 6 or another sky-charting app to plan your observations and find out more about each object, including how it will look (like a nebula, star cluster, galaxy and so on).
+You can use SkySafari 6 or another sky-charting app to plan your observations and find out more about each object, such as its type (nebula, star cluster, galaxy and so on) and how it will look.
 The app's object database will include a separate listing for the Messier objects.
 If you plan to find the objects in the sky without using a GOTO telescope, you will need to note the bright stars near each object.
 Then, starting at a visible star, scan across the sky while moving in a direction toward the Messier object.
 Don't forget that most telescopes invert or flip the view, so directions might be reversed in the eyepiece.

 In the SkySafari 6 app, open the Search menu and tap Messier Objects.
 By default, the display order is by Catalog Number.
 For the marathon, I recommend switching to Set Time.
 The app will order the list so that the first objects to set are at the bottom, so scroll down and work upward.
 When an object has set, the list will be reordered, leaving the next objects at the bottom.

-If you choose to log your observations with the app, have a printed checklist, too.
-This will help ensure that you don't forget to observe an object before it sets for the night.
+As you find and view each object, note the time and the equipment you used.
+If you have time, jot down a few impressions.
+It's helpful to have a printed checklist to cross off objects and ensure that you don't forget to observe an object before it sets for the night.

-We can take advantage of the experience of astronomers who have carried out Messier marathons in the past.
+We can learn plenty from the experience of astronomers who have carried out Messier marathons in the past.
 Here's a website with a recommended viewing order.
 The objects aren't ordered simply by their setting time, because brighter objects can be picked out during twilight, while dimmer objects need more darkness.
 Be careful not to confuse the viewing order with the Messier number.

 To start your marathon, you will need to quickly catch the objects that set in the west after sunset — specifically the dim galaxies M77 and M74.
 By the time the sky has grown dark enough to see these galaxies, they will be low in the west.
 It's a good idea to limit the time spent on the first galaxy so as not to miss the other one.

-Immediately after viewing those two, you'll look for M33, the large, face-on spiral galaxy in the constellation Triangulum, and then the Andromeda galaxy trio of M31, M32 and M110.
+Immediately after viewing those two, find M33, the large, face-on spiral galaxy in the constellation Triangulum, and then the Andromeda galaxy trio of M31, M32 and M110.

 From this point, you will have time to work your way systematically across the sky from west to east.
 As you do so, more objects will rise in the east.
 By late evening, you should arrive at the Virgo Cluster of galaxies.
 When you have viewed the 17 objects there, you can take a break until the next group of Messiers rises into view, at around 3 a.m. local time.